u8sand/Baka-MPlayer/README.md

 ### Other Languages

 By default, Baka MPlayer will compile in English if no language is specified during compilation.
-To compile in a different language, run `./make.sh LANG` with LANG being the with two-letter language code.
+To compile in a different language, run `./make.sh LANG` replacing `LANG` with the two-letter language code.
 For example, to compile in Chinese you would run: `./make.sh zh`.
-You can check out which languages we currently support by checking out `Baka-MPlayer/src/translations`.
+You can check out which languages we currently support by checking out `Baka-MPlayer/src/translations/`.

 ## Bug reports